kyleterry/tenyks-cah/README.md

 # Tenyks Cards Against Humanity

-This is a [Tenyks](https://github.com/kyleterry/tenyks) to play Cards Against Humanity on IRC.
+This is a [Tenyks](https://github.com/kyleterry/tenyks) service to play Cards Against Humanity on IRC.